stfc/ansible-jupyter/README.md

-# Ansible JupyterHub Server with Prometheus Stacks for STFC cloud Openstacks
+# Ansible JupyterHub Server with Prometheus Stacks for STFC Cloud Openstacks
 Provides a JupyterHub Service on an existing Openstack Cluster.
 This uses the helm chart provided by [ZeroToJupyterHub](https://github.com/jupyterhub/zero-to-jupyterhub-k8s).
 ## Contents
 - [Features](#features)